yhs666/mc-docs.zh-cn/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

                     //Prepare the stream for deserializing the data buffer.Seek(0, SeekOrigin.Begin);

-                    //Create a SequentialReader instance for type SensorData, which will deserialize all serialized objects from the given stream.
+                    //Create a SequentialReader instance for type SensorData, which deserializes all serialized objects from the given stream.
                     //It allows iterating over the deserialized objects because it implements the IEnumerable<T> interface. using (var reader = new SequentialReader<SensorData>(
                         AvroContainer.CreateReader<SensorData>(buffer, true)))